x676f64/Testssl.sh-JSON-Merger/README.md

 Just use my `merge.sh` script :-)

+Note: The **/scan/** directory contains example *.json files.
+Replace them with your files.

 ## Usage:
 1. Place all your testssl.sh *.json output files into the **/scan/** directory
 2. Check the path variable of `testssl2xlsx.py` in the `merge.sh` script